RoslynCodeClub/clubwebsite/workshops/2017-18/4lock/readme/README.md

 #### Styling the Part That Slides

-Now, we will be styling the part that will actually be moving: the `<span>` tag.
+From now on, we will be styling the part that will actually be moving: the `<span>` tag.

 First, type `.slider {`.
 Inside, put `position: absolute;`, `top: 0;`, `left: 0;`, `right: 0;`, and `bottom:0` to position the slider properly.